-Copeland's fees are negotiable.
-Copeland's annual fee shall be prorated and billed quarterly based upon the market value of the assets on the last day of the previous quarter.
+International All Cap Dividend Growth ADR (minimum account size \$1,000,000) 135 basis points on the first \$50 million 100 basis points above \$50 million or will be based on the average market value of assets for the previous quarter for certain clients' accounts.
 The fee for the initial quarter of services shall be pro-rated and charged in arrears, while subsequent fees will be charged either in advance or in arrears as allowed by the investment management agreement.
 After an account is established, fees on deposits or withdrawals may be prorated, depending on the specific circumstances and at the sole discretion of Copeland.
-Copeland, in its sole discretion, may negotiate to charge a greater or lesser management fee based upon certain criteria (i.e., anticipated future earning capacity, anticipated future additional assets, dollar amount of assets to be managed, related accounts, account composition, pre-existing client, account retention, etc.).
+Copeland, in its sole discretion, may negotiate to charge a greater or lesser management fee based upon certain criteria (e.g., anticipated future earning capacity, anticipated future additional assets, dollar amount of assets to be managed, related accounts, account composition, pre-existing client, account retention, etc.).
 Either party may terminate the advisory relationship at any time by giving the other written notice of termination or as provided in the investment management agreement.
 Fees paid in advance will be pro-rated to the date of termination, and any unearned portion thereof will be promptly returned to the client.